 - the number of enhanced coverage levels is equal to one plus the number of RSRP thresholds present in rsrp-ThresholdsPrachInfoList.

+- the number of enhanced coverage levels for each non-Anchor is equal to one plus the number of RSRP thresholds present in rsrp-ThresholdsPrachNonAnchorInfoList.

-- - each enhanced coverage level has one anchor carrier PRACH resource present in nprach-ParametersList and zero or one PRACH resource for each non-anchor carrier signalled in ul-ConfigList.
+- each enhanced coverage level has one anchor carrier PRACH resource present in nprach-ParametersList and zero or one PRACH resource for each non-anchor carrier signalled in ul-ConfigList.

 - for EDT, each enhanced coverage level has zero or one anchor carrier PRACH resource present in nprach-ParametersList-EDT and zero or one PRACH resource for each non-anchor carrier signalled in ul-ConfigList.